stateful/docs.runme.dev/docs/configuration/document-level.md

 ---
-sidebar_position: 5
+sidebar_position: 2
-title: Document level Options
+title: Document-level Options
 ---

-# Document level Options

-RUNME does not just retain frontmatter, it supports top-level settings that will affect all cells in the document.
+Runme does not just retain frontmatter, it supports top-level settings that will affect all cells in the document.

 ### Set custom shell

-RUNME will default to the system's default shell unless specified in the frontmatter.
+Runme will default to the system's default shell unless specified in the frontmatter.
 Both relative (be sure shell is included in `$PATH`) and absolute paths work.
 This is useful when notebooks are being shared amongst users with different shell setups.

 ```yaml
 ---